 - The construction company, maintenance company, or municipality responsible for building or maintaining roads

-There may be several parties responsible for the accident.
+Several parties could be responsible for the accident.
 Your Lafayette truck accident lawyer can investigate the accident, interview witnesses, examine records, and employ experts to reconstruct the case to help prove liability.
-Contact Laborde Earles Injury Lawyers today at (337) 777-7777.

 Be Aware of Louisiana’s Statute of Limitations

-Get Help from a Lafayette Tow Truck Lawyer Today
+How a Lafayette Tow Truck Accident Lawyer Can Help You

 - Meeting deadlines (any insurance deadlines, statutes of limitations)